 I’ve been investing for over 10 years in my career.
 I began my investing career in Asia in cleantech private equity, then transitioned to corporate development for a Fortune 100 energy company, and have been with Scrum Ventures investing in early-stage venture capital since 2016.

 I actually started my career in international development and environmental research stemming from my double major at university in Environmental Science and Political Science.
 After working two years as a researcher, I transitioned to investing when I met a small team that was fundraising to deploy a cleantech fund investing across Asia.
-I built that team up, set up our office, and spent most of my 20s traveling Asia seeking investment opportunities.
+I built that team up, set up our office, and spent most of my 20s traveling Asia seeking investment opportunities to browse.
 It was a wide and expansive foray into investing and taught me a lot about partnering with entrepreneurs, diligence with limited information, and the importance of understanding engineering plans and on the ground realities as opposed to business plans and PowerPoint slides.
 Since that initial transition over ten years ago I’ve only taken a 2-year break from investing when I went to work at Samsung for their internal strategy consulting team in the Chairman’s office after my MBA.

 2. As an investor, what kind of startups have you invested in?
 How did you find those startups to invest in?

 I am a generalist investor.
 At Scrum, I’ve invested in a wide variety of technologies: mobility, computer vision, enterprise SaaS, consumer, hardware, conversational commerce, fintech, robotics, proptech, and animation.